neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 and [Transfer](https://mooseframework.inl.gov/syntax/Transfers/index.html)
 systems in MOOSE.
-The same wrapping can be used for temperature, density, and heat source feedback with *any* MOOSE application that can compute temperature and density - including the nekRS wrapping in Cardinal.
-The MOOSE-wrapped version of OpenMC interacts with the MOOSE framework in a similar manner as natively-developed MOOSE applications, so the agnostic formulations of the [MultiApps](https://mooseframework.inl.gov/syntax/MultiApps/index.html) and [Transfers](https://mooseframework.inl.gov/syntax/Transfers/index.html) can be used to equally set a heat source in Pronghorn or nekRS, and extract temperature and density from BISON, nekRS, and Pronghorn.
+The same wrapping can be used for temperature, density, and heat source feedback with *any* MOOSE application that can compute temperature and density - including the NekRS wrapping in Cardinal.
+The MOOSE-wrapped version of OpenMC interacts with the MOOSE framework in a similar manner as natively-developed MOOSE applications, so the agnostic formulations of the [MultiApps](https://mooseframework.inl.gov/syntax/MultiApps/index.html) and [Transfers](https://mooseframework.inl.gov/syntax/Transfers/index.html) can be used to equally set a heat source in Pronghorn or NekRS, and extract temperature and density from BISON, NekRS, and Pronghorn.

 ## Geometry and Computational Model